mattnj58/reactWeather/README.md

 - `npm run build` to build the app for production
 - `npm run deploy` to build the app for production and to deploy it to github pages

-This is a simple React app that tell the weather using the openweathermap.org api.
+This is a simple React app that tells the current weather using the openweathermap.org api.
+It also shows the forecast for the next 5 days in 3 hour intervals